A Championship Too Hard To Forget

 It was indeed an epic struggle!

 I actually wrote an article about that championship run.
 It was published in the publication of that school.
-I decided to reprint the said article which I entitled “No Championship Could Be Sweeter.”
+I decided to reprint the said article entitled “No Championship Could Be Sweeter.”

-Neither to brag about nor to magnify the championship in men’s basketball which the BLUE team collared during the Sportsfest 2000 inspired me to write about it.
-No need to brag for bragging is a moronic attitude.
+What inspired me to write about the championship which my team (BLUE) collared during the Sportsfest 2000 was not the desire to brag about it nor an intention to magnify it.
+We could brag about it should we decide to do so but there was no need for that.
 No need to magnify it either for winning the basketball men crown in the fashion the HRM team did it was in itself huge that need not be magnified.
-Writing about it is simply my way of giving tribute to the players who immortalized themselves in the memory of those who watched (as well as those who heard) how they bravely persevered in winning three (3) games in a span of 6 hours en route to winning the title.
+Writing about it is simply my way of giving tribute to the players who immortalized themselves in the memory of those who watched (as well as those who heard) how they bravely persevered in winning three (3) games in a span of six (6) hours en route to winning the title.